endernoke/soular/README.md

 ### AI Climate Assistant (SoularBot)

-- **Integration with Claude AI via Poe API**: Users can ask questions about climate change and sustainability.
+- **Integration with Claude AI**: Users can ask questions about climate change and sustainability.
 - **Personalized Eco-Friendly Advice**: Provides tailored advice based on user interactions.
 - **Streaming Responses**: Displays responses with loading states for a seamless experience.